October 26, 2004: Apple debuts its iPod Photo, a device capable of putting not just 15,000 songs in your pocket, but

 It came in two configurations: a 40GB model that retailed for $500 and a 60GB version that cost $600.
 This made the iPod Photo a relatively pricy (although tempting) proposition.

 iPod Photo: All about the screen

-Of course, the screen was the iPod Photo’s big selling point.
+Of course, that sweet color screen was the iPod Photo’s big selling point.
 It made a huge difference when compared to previous iPods’ drab, monochrome displays.

 Menus looked cleaner and the built-in Solitaire game finally proved playable.
 Even better, artist names or song and album titles that didn’t fit on the screen no longer got cut short with an ellipsis.
 Now, they scrolled across the screen.
 It was like living in the future!

 Looking back from today’s vantage point, it is obvious that devices like the iPod Photo weren’t simply attempts to prolong the lifespan of a product getting long in the tooth by slapping on a few cheap (or not-so-cheap) gimmicks.
 Instead, the ability to carry a high-end color display in your pocket, and to be able to use this to view photos, was part of the build-up to the iPhone, which Apple unveiled in 2007.
 In that way, the iPod Photo launch helped pave the way for Apple’s arrival as a true “mobile first” company.